-- Corrective Action: Either buffer the signals you need to record with an even higher input impedance buffer, or find another method of recording the signals.
+- Corrective Action: Either buffer the signals you need to record with an even higher input impedance buffer or find another method of recording the signals.

 - Corrective Action: Avoid ground loops.
-If this is not possible, use extra care to ensure that the ground pin from the logic analyzer is only connected to the same ground reference on your device under test.
-If you are unable to avoid common mode ground voltage, or require isolation, please consider this digital isolation evaluation kit: http://www.digikey.com/product-detail/en/SI84XXISO-KIT/336-1765-ND/2170672
+If this is not possible, use extra care to ensure that the ground pin from the Logic analyzer is only connected to the same ground reference on your device under test.
+If you are unable to avoid common mode ground voltage or require isolation, please consider this digital isolation evaluation kit: http://www.digikey.com/product-detail/en/SI84XXISO-KIT/336-1765-ND/2170672

 - Test: Disconnect the logic analyzer from the PC and the device under test.
 Measure the resistance from each input pin to the metal enclosure.
 The anodized areas of the enclosure are not conductive.
 The logo on the bottom of the product is laser etched and conductive.
 Probe against this logo to test for resistance.
 The large logo badge on the top is not electrically connected to the case.
-Be use to use the laser etched logo on the bottom.
+Be sure to use the laser etched logo on the bottom.
 The original Logic and Logic 16 are not subject to this issue.

-- Corrective action: contact Saleae support right away.
+- Corrective Action: Contact Saleae support right away.
 Provide the measured resistance between each input pin (and optionally ground pin) to the metal enclosure.
-Also include a phone number and shipping address.
+Also, include a phone number and shipping address.
 If any input pin has a noticeably low resistance to the metal case, that could indicate a short inside the case due to a manufacturing tolerance issue in the metal case.

-Check for cross talk
+Check for Cross Talk

 - Corrective Action: Physically separate the flying lead probes in the wire harness between the logic analyzer and your device.
-If you are not using all of the inputs on the logic analyzer, consider moving the used channels further away.
+If you are not using all the inputs on the logic analyzer, consider moving the used channels further away.
 For instance, instead of using channels 0, 1, and 2, use channels 0, 2, and 4.
-If the logic analyzer model you are using supports multiple voltage thresholds, make sure you have the most applicable threshold option selected.
+If the Logic analyzer model you are using supports multiple voltage thresholds, make sure you have the most applicable threshold option selected.

-- Test: First, check the supported IO standards for the logic analyzer that you are using: Explanation of Supported IO voltages, Voltage Thresholds, and Over-Voltage Protection Verify that the logic high voltage is above the logic high threshold, and make sure that the logic low voltage (usually 0 volts) is below the logic low threshold voltage of the device.
+- Test: First, check the supported IO standards for the Logic analyzer that you are using: Explanation of Supported IO voltages, Voltage Thresholds, and Over-Voltage Protection Verify that the logic high voltage is above the logic high threshold, and make sure that the logic low voltage (usually 0 volts) is below the logic low threshold voltage of the device.
 Some of the Saleae devices have selectable IO thresholds.
-First try the IO threshold that best matches your application, but if it does not appear correct, also try other threshold settings.
+First, try the IO threshold that best matches your application, but if it does not appear correct, also try other threshold settings.

-- Corrective Action: You may need to level shift your signal before it reaches the logic analyzer, or provide additional over-voltage protection.
+- Corrective Action: You may need to level shift your signal before it reaches the logic analyzer or provide additional over-voltage protection.
 In the case of the original Logic, you should not connect RS-232 signals directly to the device.

-If your digital capture looks correct, but the analog capture does not, please see this article:
+If your digital capture looks correct but the analog capture does not, please see this article:

 See this article for more information about the maximum digital and analog bandwidth for each device: